PrincetonUniversity/lucid/examples/static_routing/readme.md

 This example is meant to be a quick introduction to Lucid via a static routing program.
 We will run the program in the Lucid interpreter in a simulated network with 4 switches that connect 2 endhosts.
 The Lucid program itself is in ``staticrouter.dpt``, while the interpreter specification file, ``staticrouter.json`` configures the simulated network's topology and gives the interpreter a sequence of input events to execute.

 Before continuing, you may want to make sure you can run the program.
+(And follow the setup instructions on the toplevel readme.md).

+- If you are using the lucid pre-compiled binaries, run `./release/dpt.sh examples/static_routing/staticrouter.dpt`

-Assuming you have already installed docker and run `./lucid.sh pull`, run this example by executing the following command from the root of the Lucid repo:
+- If you are using the lucid docker image, run this example by executing the following command from the root of the Lucid repo:

 ```
 ./lucid.sh interp examples/static_routing/staticrouter.dpt
 ```

+- If you compiled lucid from source, run `./dpt examples/static_routing/staticrouter.dpt`

 #### Network topology